-The decision to end the informal practice of allowing taxi related matters to be heard by the Board of Appeals was made under the authority of the Director of Transportation.
-Staff considered leaving the informal practice in place, but given the significant amount of staff time spent and the duplicative nature of the process, the practice was discontinued.
+The decision to end the informal practice of allowing taxi related matters to be heard by the Board of Appeals may be made under the authority of the Director of Transportation.
+Staff considered leaving the informal practice in place but given the significant amount of staff time spent and the duplicative nature of the process, staff recommends ending the practice.